PaulHazelden/TheOtherPlace/README.md

 Since then it has been reviewed and revised countless times, with copies sent to at least 64 people - there were others I forgot to note at the time, and others who had it passed on to them by someone else.
-We are currently on the 118th revision of the 11th major version.
+We are currently on the 5th revision of the 12th major version.
 Along the way, there have been two significant re-writes.

 The online article - which is still available - was 23,746 words long, including the footnotes.
-The latest draft of the book, now called 'Jesus and the Other Place', is 87,055 words and 345 pages when formatted as a A5 document.
+The latest draft of the book, now called 'Jesus and the Other Place', is 87,447 words and 199 A4 pages.
 A lot of detail has been added, but the online article still provides the basic content.

 # Working Towards Publication